siya25bce10477-blip/Library-Management/README.md

 Instructions for Testing the Project

-To test the Library Management System, begin by running the program and ensuring the main menu appears correctly.
+To test the Library Management System, we will begin by running the program and ensuring the main menu appears correctly.
 Start by adding a book using the “Add Book” option, entering details such as the book ID, title, author, and quantity; this confirms that book creation and storage work properly.
 Next, test the “View All Books” option to check whether the newly added book appears in the list.
 After that, use the “Search Book” feature and enter the same book ID to verify that the search function retrieves accurate details.
 You can then test the issuing process by selecting “Issue Book,” providing the book ID and a student name, and confirming that the program decreases the book’s quantity and records the issued entry.
 To validate the return process, use the “Return Book” option with the same book ID and student name and ensure that the system removes the issued record and restores the book quantity.
 Finally, test the “Delete Book” option to check whether the book can be removed from the system, and confirm everything works smoothly by viewing the book list again or attempting to search for the deleted ID.
 Completing these steps ensures that each feature behaves as expected.